joomla/joomla-cms/tests/System/README.md

      AssertionError: Timed out retrying after 4000ms: Expected to find element
 ```

-:point_right: You can increase the default 4-second waiting time in the cypress.config.js file:
+:point_right: You can increase the default 4 second waiting time in the cypress.config.js file:

 ```JavaScript
     module.exports = {